i05nagai/memorandum/language/english_speaking.md

     * I have heard that conspiracy theory many times
 * trigger
     * paging alerts wre triggered when the SLO was exceeded
+* triggered
+    * experiencing a strong emotional reaction of fear, shock, anger, or worry, esp. because you are made to remember sth bad that happened in the past
+    * with my PTSD, I'm very easily triggered
 * undeniable
     * It is undeniable that the company is facing a serious financial crisis.
 * matter
+    * everything we do matters
     * situation
         * a situation or subject that is being dealt with or considered
         * Her arrival complicates matters even further